VirtualEstatePlanner/TicTacToe/README.md

 <h1 align="center">
-  Typescript ROllup Phaser in Capacitor
+  Tic Tac Toe in a webapp, iOS app, or Android app
 </h1>

 ## Find and replace these values in the entire project

-Since you most likely found this template on GitHub, it assumes you are a GitHub User.
+Since you most likely found this repo on GitHub, it assumes you are a GitHub User.
 If you are using a different version control system for your application then you will need to change some URLs in your `package.json` file.

 To start your project, you should find and replace the following symbols project-wide in VS Code by hitting `crtl-shift-f` _(or `command-shift-f` on macOS)_: